zedeus/nitter/README.md

 docker-compose up -d
 ```

-Note the Docker commands expect a `nitter.conf` file in the directory you run
+Note the Docker commands mount `nitter.conf` (and `sessions.jsonl` for
-them.
+docker-compose) from the directory you run them in.
+If a mounted file doesn't
+exist, Docker silently creates a directory in its place and the container fails
+with `not a directory: Are you trying to mount a directory onto a file`.
+Remove
+that directory and create the file as shown above.

 ### systemd